-Following is a summary of our significant contractual obligations and probable liability payments at December 31, 2023:
+Following is a summary of our significant contractual obligations and probable liability payments at December 31, 2023;

-Payments by Period - Γotal 2024 2025 - 2026 2027 - 2028 Th ereafter Long-term debt, including finance leases \$ 18,358 \$1,796 \$2,842 \$3,245 \$ 10,475 Interest payments on long-term debt, including finance leases 4,995 568 1,037 893 2,497 Operating lease liabilities 1,241 222 340 236 443 Purchase obligations 3,004 1,543 1,144 265 52 Estimated environmental liability payments 641 227 211 153 50 Asbestos-related liability payments 1,644 154 278 225 987 Asbestos insurance recoveries (123) (16) (24) (19) (64) Total contractual obligations \$ 29,760 \$4,494 \$5,828 \$4,998 \$ 14,440
+Payments by Period Total 2024 2024 2024 2024 2024 202 2025 - 2026 27 - 2028 Thereafter Long-term debt, including finance leases \$ 18,358 \$ 1,796 \$ 2,842 \$ 3,245 \$ 10,475 Interest payments on long-term debt, including finance leases 4,995 568 1,037 893 2,497 Operating lease liabilities 1,241 222 340 236 443 Purchase obligations 3,004 1,543 1,144 265 52 Estimated environmental liability payments 641 227 211 153 50 Asbestos-related liability payments 1,644 154 278 225 987 Asbestos insurance recoveries (123) (16) (24) (19) (64) Total contractual obligations \$ 29,760 \$ 4,494 \$ 5,828 \$ 4,998 \$ 14,440

-- 1 Assumes all long-term debt is outstanding until scheduled maturity. - 2 Purchase obligations are entered into with various vendors in the normal course of business and are consistent with our expected requirements. - 3 The payment amounts in the table only reflect the environmental liabilities which are probable and reasonably estimable as of December 31, 2023. - These amounts are estimates of asbestos-related cash payments for Bendix Friction Materials (Bendix) based on our asbestos-related liabilities which are probable and reasonably estimable as of December 31, 2023.
+- Assumes all long-term debt is outstanding until scheduled maturity.

+Purchase obligations are entered into with various vendors in the normal course of business and are consistent with our expected req - The payment amounts in the table only reflect the environmental liabilities which are probable and reasonably estimable as of December 31, 2023 - These amounts are estimates of asbestos-related cash payments for Bendix Friction Materials (Bendix) based on our asbestos-related liabilities which are probable and reasonably estimable as of December 31, 2023.
 See Asbestos Matters in Note 19 Commitments and Contingencies of Notes to Consolidated Financial Statements for additional information. - These amounts represent our insurance recoveries that are deemed probable for asbestos-related liabilities as of December 31, 2023.
-See Asbestos Matters in Note 19 Commitments and Contingencies of Notes to Consolidated Financial Statements for additional information. - The table excludes tax liability payments, including those for unrecognized tax benefits.
-See Note 5 Income Taxes of Notes to Consolidated Financial Statements for additional information. - 7 The table excludes expected proceeds from the indemnification and reimbursement agreements entered into with Resideo Technologies, Inc. (Resideo).
-See Note 19 Commitments and Contingencies of Notes to Consolidated Financial Statements for additional information.
+See Asbestos Matters in Note 19 Commitments and Continuencies of Notes to Consolidated Financial Statements for additional information - The table excludes tax liability payments, including those for unrecognized tax benefits.
+See Note 5 Income Taxes of Notes to Consolidated Financial Statements for additional information - The table excludes expected proceeds from the indemnification and reimbursement agreements entered into with Resideo Technologies, Inc. (Resideo).
+See Note 19 Commitments and Contingencies of Notes to Consolidated Financial Statements for additional information of the contraction of the contractio